timklapdor/uimagine-website/_posts/2018-07-02-holistic-approaches-to-online-collaborative-learning-design.md

 {% include slideshare.html code="lmXkwDFKgijalD" %}

+### Case Study

-As part of the INF537 Case Study discussion, one of the tools shared is FlipGrid.
+The INF537 Case Study discussion shares a number of Web 2.0 tools used for interaction and collaboration.
+One of the tools shared is FlipGrid.
 This is a vital communication and collaboration tool that has recently been bought out by Microsoft.
 Kudos to [FlipGrid creators](https://flipgrid.com/) for their inspiration and we will wait to see what MS does with the tool - so far it has been made FREE to educators but with the implementation of a mandatory password on each Grid.
 My thoughts about that as an educational imposition will be shared in a subsequent blog post.....

 Meanwhile you can access the [INF537 FlipGrid](https://flipgrid.com/055e20) where students discuss preliminary ideas for their Research Assignment.
 Password is INF537-17